PAIDiPaidThis.com

 Can I get a hygienist appointment on the NHS?

-Yes, but only when a dentist decides a scale and polish is clinically necessary.
+Yes, but only when a dentist decides a scale and polish is clinically necessary, not simply because you would like one.
 It is then part of a Band 1 course of treatment, which costs £27.90 in England from April 2026.
-Many people struggle to find an NHS dentist taking new patients, so a lot of hygienist work is done privately.
+Many people struggle to find an NHS dentist taking new patients, so a lot of hygienist work ends up being done privately regardless of clinical need.

 How often should I see a hygienist?

 Most people are advised every six months, but some need it every three or four months if they have gum disease or heavy tartar build-up.
-Your dentist or hygienist will set an interval based on your gum health rather than a fixed rule.
+Your dentist or hygienist will set an interval based on your gum health rather than a fixed rule, so do not assume the six-month default applies to you if you have had problems before.

 Does a scale and polish hurt?

 It can feel uncomfortable if you have sensitive gums or a lot of tartar, but it should not be painful.
-Tell the hygienist if you are sensitive, as they can work more gently or use numbing gel.
+Tell the hygienist if you are sensitive, as they can work more gently, use numbing gel, or split the work across two shorter visits instead of one long one.